tnichols217/notes/ARTS 302/Readings/Ching/4 - Organization.md

 Forms and spaces organized in relation to each other on a 3-D grid
 - Establishes regularity even among irregular shapes
+- More clearly establishes positive and negative space
 -